-4 Demonstrating, communicating and embedding the standard operating principles or values through appropriate policies and processes which are reviewed on a regular basis to ensure that they are operating effectively Anti-fraud and corruption policies are working effectively Up-to-date register of interests (members and staff) Up-to-date register of gifts and hospitality Whistleblowing policies are in place and protect individuals raising concerns Whistleblowing policy has been made available to members of the public, employees, partners and contractors Complaints policy and examples of responding to complaints about behaviour Changes/improvements as a result of complaints received and acted upon Members and officers code of conduct refers to a requirement to declare interests Minutes show declarations of interest were sought and appropriate declarations made Fvidence - Anti-fraud & corr policy (reviewed July 2020), r interests and annual declarat related parties.
-Whistleblowin (reviewed 2022), which staff of, and have utilised.
-Compla well established and continua reviewed, improved and repo egister of ion of g policy are aware ints policy illy --- -- --- -- local code should reflect the uirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
+Demonstrating, communicating and embedding the standard operating principles or values through appropriate policies and processes which are reviewed on a regular basis to ensure that they are operating effectively Supporting Principle 2 - Demonstrating street.
+Anti-fraud and corruption policies are working effectively Up-to-date register of interests (members and staff) Up-to-date register of gifts and hospitality Whistleblowing policies are in place and protect individuals raising concerns Whistleblowing policy has been made available to members of the public, employees, partners and contractors Complaints policy and examples of responding to complaints about behaviour Changes/improvements as a result of complaints received and acted upon Members and officers code of conduct refers to a requirement to declare interests Minutes show declarations of interest were sought and appropriate declarations made 9 Evidence - Anti-fraud & corruption policy (reviewed Feb 2024), register of interests and annual declaration of related parties.
+Whistleblowing policy (reviewed 2022), which staff are aware of, and have utilised.
+Complaints policy well established and continually reviewed, improved and reported on. --- -- --- -- local code should reflect the uirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
 Seeking to establish, monitor and maintain the organisation's ethical standards and performance Scrutiny of ethical decision making Championing ethical compliance at governing body level 8 Evidence - Values and induction process for officers and members.
 Ethos of the Blaby Way documented and communicated to staff and promoted to new members.
 2. Underpinning personal behaviour with ethical values and ensuring they permeate all aspects of the organisation's culture and operation Provision of ethical awareness training 8 Evidence - Values and ethics audit to understand staff understanding of code of conduct.
-3. Developing and maintaining robust policies and procedures which place emphasis on agreed ethical values Appraisal processes take account of values and ethical behaviour Staff appointments policy Procurement policy 9 Evidence - Appraisal process built upon values of the Council.
-Recruitment process includes elements of Blaby values within process.
-Procurement policy includes ethical element and is a consideration in award of contracts.
+3. Developing and maintaining robust policies and procedures which place emphasis on agreed ethical values Appraisal processes take account of values and ethical behaviour Staff appointments policy Procurement policy 9 Evidence - Organisational values included within the Appraisal process.
+Recruitment process includes elements of Blaby values as part of assessment.
+Procurement policy includes ethical